HtetShine1868/CommunityHub/README.md

 **Purpose:** Research on how to deploy as this is my first time and remove models that i create intially which might need for some features but these features are not currently necessary for now so i remove these models

-**Challenge faced**: First time of making deployment,and when i deploy frontend the size is larger that the free render can deploy
+**Challenge faced**: First time of making deployment,and when i deploy frontend the size is larger than the free render can deploy

 **Solution**
 - Removed unnecessary models (Follow, SavedPost, Notification) to simplify the database schema
-- Optimized frontend build by changing from using react to vite
+- Optimized frontend build by switching from using react to vite

 **How AI was used:** Asked about how to deploy  Go projects and React with Typescript.
 Researched about Render deployment limits and how to reduce bundle size.